-The use of negative option marketing or billing as a marketing practice by insurance companies, whereby consumers are charged for a new product or service before they have consented, is considered by the Financial Services Commission of Ontario (FSCO) to be an unfair and deceptive act.
+The use of negative option marketing or billing as a marketing practice by insurance companies, whereby consumers are charged for a new product or service before they have consented, is considered by the Financial Services Regulatory Authority of Ontario (FSRA) to be an unfair and deceptive act.

 This practice is also not supported by RIBO and brokers may not, under any circumstances, amend coverage or add a new product or service without the express permission of the consumer.